aligfellow/graphRC/README.md

 ### Displaced Structure Export

-Generate structures for IRC or optimization:
+Generate structures for tight optimization to either side of the TS:

 ```bash
 # Default: ±1 amplitude (~0.2)